 Every year, the International Mountain Bicycling Association recognizes locations with outstanding mountain bike trails.
-This year Santa Fe was recognized as a 2014 Silver level Ride Center.
+Santa Fe was recognized as a 2014 Silver level Ride Center.

 IMBA’s Ride Center award recognizes large-scale mountain bike destinations that offer a wide range of trails for every riding style.